impredicative/irc-rss-feed-bot/README.md

 * **`alerts/empty`**: If `false`, an alert is not sent if the feed has no entries.
 Its default value is `true`.
 This can be useful for feeds that are known to intermittently have no entries.
 * **`alerts/read`**: If `false`, an alert is not sent if an error occurs when reading or processing the feed.
 Its default value is `true`.
-This can be useful for feeds that are known to fail intermittently.
+This can be useful for feeds that trigger an intermittent failure alert.
 * **`blacklist/category`**: This is a list of regular expression patterns that result in an entry being skipped if a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in any of the categories of the entry.